kabalin/moodle-dev-compose/README.md

 ### Database

-In this setup offical Postgres 11 docker image is used.
-The data is localted on the volume, so recreating container will not cause data loss.
+In this setup offical Postgres 12 docker image is used.
+The data is located on the volume, so recreating container will not cause data loss.

 On the first run, you will probably need to create database that you will use.